-Pink Peeved At Being Labeled ‘Obese’ After Baby #2: Diamonds Are A Girl’s Best Friend Not BMI [Opinion]
+Pink Peeved At Being Labeled ‘Obese’ After Baby No. 2: Diamonds Are A Girl’s Best Friend, Not BMI [Opinion]

 A post shared by P!NK (@pink) on

-It is a breath of fresh air to see a celebrity actually say they weigh 160 pounds and they are fine with it because they just gave birth.
-Most of the time you only see a picture of a star once they’ve bounced back to the weight they were before they were pregnant.
+It is a breath of fresh air to see a celebrity actually say they weigh 160 pounds and that they are fine with it because they just gave birth.
+Most of the time, you only see a picture of a star once they’ve bounced back to the weight they were before they were pregnant.
 Then everyone drops their jaws at such a miraculous weight loss.
-Pink was just fine with showing her 160-pound body on an Instagram post.
+Pink was just fine with showing her 160-pound body in an Instagram post.
 She was also just fine with labeling the BMI as “BS.”

+According to the Revelist, “Pink offered a necessary dose of body-positive realness to all women, especially mothers who are learning to love their new bodies.”

 Pink had one piece of advice that she wants women everywhere to heed – “stay off the scale.”
 If you are feeling good and doing the work to get that weigh off, you don’t need to see those numbers on the scale for validation.
-It seems Pink couldn’t have offered up a better example of the inaccuracy of the Body Mass Index (BMI).
-Just look at her, she’s far from obese.
+It seems Pink couldn’t have offered up a better example of the inaccuracy of the body mass index (BMI).
+Just look at her; she’s far from obese.

 Congrats Big Sis! #bigsisterparty